hpoom/fowa-workshop/README.md

 	npm install generator-mobile
 	yo mobile

 **Must do unit testing with Mocha.** Every conf I go to I come back wanted to do unit testing with our JS.
-We need to make this happen ASAP!
+We need to make this happen.

 Make alias to common.
 So you can in one line do something very powerful.
 Addy aliased _clone_ to checkout to current path a project from his github, get all dependencys and then open it in his code editor.
 WOW!

 Use history once in a while to see what repetative tasks you have in your day.
 Then work on automating them.

-Likes alfred a lot, suggested https://github.com/zenorocha/alfred-workflows
+Likes alfred a lot, [suggested](https://github.com/zenorocha/alfred-workflows)

 If you use sublime you can use the build tool to run your grunt tasks.
 Sublime Linter and LintJS.